Updated: Jun 9

 While AfroKids.com provides free content, AfroKids.TV is the paid subscription premium website offering more than just streaming videos.
 For $5.00/month, your children will have access to content of discovery like games, e-books, and printable painting pages.
 Video entertainment available from AfroKids.TV is segmented for ages 3 to 5 years, 6 to 8 years, and 9+ years old.
 They will sing, hum, and laugh along with Afrokids characters and new content is said to be updated weekly.

-Visit AfroKids.TV for entertainment centered on cultural heritage, teachable moments, family values, respect and responsibility.
+Visit AfroKids.TV to subscribe to entertainment centered on cultural heritage, teachable moments, family values, respect, and responsibility.